CN0185: A Novel Analog-to-Analog Isolator Using an Isolated Sigma-Delta Modulator, Isolated DC-to-DC Converter, and Active Filter

 Figure 1.
 Analog Isolator using AD7400A (Simplified Schematic: All Connections and Decoupling Not Shown)

-To reconstruct the analog input signal, the data stream should be followed by a filter whose order is higher than the order of modulator.
+The signal is then filtered by an active filter whose order is higher than the order of the modulator.
 A fourth-order Chebyshev filter is used for better noise attenuation.
-Compared to other filter responses (Butterworth, Bessel, etc.), the Chebyshev response provides the steepest rolloff for a given filter order.
-The filter is implemented using the dual AD8646, a rail-to-rail, input and output, low noise, single supply op amp.
+Compared to other filter responses (Butterworth or Bessel), the response of the Chebyshev provides the steepest roll-off for a given filter order.
+The filter is implemented using the dual AD8646, a rail-to-rail, input and output, low noise, single-supply op amp.

 The 5 V supply for the circuit in Figure 1 is supplied from an ADP3301 5 V linear regulator, which accepts an input voltage of 5.5 V to 12 V.